 Different data cleaning techniques exist, including removing unnecessary values, duplicate values, avoiding typos, converting data types, completing missing values, and highlighting missing values.
 Most of the time, different data cleaning techniques get used for cleaning the data.

 The first technique, “remove unnecessary values,” means delete useless data from the dataset; useless data is the data that has no value for the system.
 For example, suppose a company wants to measure the average salary of the staff.
 In that case, the team’s email address isn’t needed to analyze the system.
 That means the email address is irrelevant to achieving the goal of computing the average salary.

 The second technique is “remove duplicate value.”
 Some users click the enter button many times.
 The form’s data gets entered many times, so remove duplicate values if found.

-- Treat number as a number rather than a string
+- Treat a number as a number rather than a string

 - ‘NA value’ or ‘Null value’ or something that has added meaning to that space.